 Each licensed user can use the system whenever necessary for routine or operational purposes.
 Where exercises are being undertaken by a group, advanced notice will keep other users clear but can still use the service if needs must.

 Callsigns are given to each group to clarify users and operability.

 Contact us if you would like to be included.

 Council Emergency Planning Officers will use their Council name as callsign.

-When used to cover an event like the Southport air show or The Recent 3 Queens event a callsign will be added for the duration of that event.
+When used to cover a specific community event a callsign will be added for the duration of that event.